thelo-gaultier/docker-workshop-installation/4-multi-container-application/README.md

 1. To vote check the voting-app web page : http://<Host IP>:80
 2. To see the result, check the result-app webb page : http://<Host IP:5001

-* Step 10 : Explore the docker-compose file
+* Step 10 : Explore the docker-compose.yml file

 #### Take a look at the docker-compose file and try to answer the following questions: